 How much do you pay for electricity?

 Your current electricity bill is the largest factor in determining how much you’ll save by installing solar.
+Switching to an electricity provider that provides solar energy plans and competitive rates, such as Ambit Energy rates, is another viable option for reducing monthly electricity bills.
 You pay your utility company for every kilowatt-hour (kWh) of electricity you use, and your rate varies significantly depending on where you live.
 In some parts of the country, you can pay as little as 8 cents per kWh; in others, you’ll pay 20 cents or more.

 When you go solar, you effectively install a mini power plant on your roof to replace the power plant where your utility gets its electricity.
 That means homeowners with high electricity rates from their utility are the ones who save the most when they switch to home solar power.